Economy of Lexington, Kentucky

 The economy of Lexington, Kentucky was shaped by its considerable distance from any major navigable rivers.
 As a landlocked city, it did not develop the heavy industry that often developed in cities like Cincinnati or Pittsburgh.
 To counter this, Lexington put forth an effort to stay at the forefront of modern technology in an effort to attract a diverse light industrial and commercial base.
 For instance, the city was the first in Kentucky to have street lights, one of the first with a police force, and strict regulations on agriculture within the city.
-Lexington was also proud to boast its urban sewer system and its network of sidewalks, all of this by the early 1880s.
+Lexington also had an urban sewer system and a network of sidewalks by the early 1880s.
 Other infrastructure improvements were to come in the latter 1880s, including telephone lines, street railways, and a new ice factory.
 These improvements helped solidify Lexington's position as the "agricultural and manufacturing keystone" for the region.

-Improvements in the marketing of tobacco, along with the deadly western Kentucky tobacco wars in the early 1900s, helped foster in the era of burley for Lexington.
+Improvements in the marketing of tobacco, along with the deadly Black Patch Tobacco Wars in the early 1900s, helped foster in the era of burley for Lexington.
 Numerous auction companies and warehouses began to locate in south Lexington clustered along South Broadway.
 The first of these facilities was the Burley Loose Tobacco Warehouse Company in 1905.
 The city's first tobacco redrying plant also opened in that year.
 By 1910, Lexington lay claim to being the "largest tobacco market in the world.